vertuoza/compose-tailscale/README.md

 3. The Ephemeral Environments API Server creates a copy of the Vertuoza Compose setup for the PR, configures it with the PR-specific settings, and starts the environment.
 4. The Ephemeral Environments API Server returns the URL of the ephemeral environment, which is posted as a comment on the PR.
 5. When the PR is closed, the GitHub Actions workflow calls the Ephemeral Environments API Server to remove the ephemeral environment.
+6. The Ephemeral Environments Frontend provides a web interface for monitoring and managing these environments.

+### Routing Configuration

+The system uses Tailscale for networking and routing:

+- The frontend is accessible at the root path (`/`) through `ephemeral-environments-temp.tailf31c84.ts.net`
+- The API is accessible through the `/api` path (e.g., `/api/environments`)
+- Tailscale handles the routing between these components securely

 ## Security